huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## Training Difficulties

-With the architecture, hardware and software in place we were able to start training in the early March 2022.
+With the architecture, hardware and software in place we were able to start training in early March 2022.
 However, it was not just smooth sailing from there.
 In this section we discuss some of the main hurdles we encountered.

 There were a lot of issues to figure out before the training started.
-In particular we found several issues that manifested themselves only once we started training on 48 nodes, and won't appear at small scale. e.g. `CUDA_LAUNCH_BLOCKING=1` was needed to prevent the framework from hanging, and we needed to split the optimizer groups into smaller groups, otherwise the framework would again hang.
+In particular we found several issues that manifested themselves only once we started training on 48 nodes, and won't appear at small scale.
+E.g., `CUDA_LAUNCH_BLOCKING=1` was needed to prevent the framework from hanging, and we needed to split the optimizer groups into smaller groups, otherwise the framework would again hang.
 You can read about those in detail in the [training prequel chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles-prequel.md).

 The main type of issue encountered during training were hardware failures.
 As this was a new cluster with about 400 GPUs, on average we were getting 1-2 GPU failures a week.
 We were saving a checkpoint every 3h (100 iterations) so on average we would lose 1.5h of training on hardware crash.
 The Jean Zay sysadmins would then replace the faulty GPUs and bring the node back up.
 Meanwhile we had backup nodes to use instead.